 The bourbon will draw you in…but the art, museums, outdoor adventures and community spirit will have you returning again and again.

-Big hats, fast horses and mint juleps: everyone loves the famous Kentucky Derby – the most exciting two minutes in sports!
+Big hats, fast horses, and mint juleps: everyone loves the famous Kentucky Derby – the most exciting two minutes in sports!
 The Derby Museum takes you on a walk through history (and the kids will love it.)
 Don’t skip the film!
-It’s shown on a 360-degree screen and it will make you feel as if you’re right in the middle of the excitement.
+It’s shown on a 360-degree screen, making you feel as if you’re right in the middle of the excitement.

 The kids can take a “ride” on a horse and race him on a computer screen.
 The family will love trying on a jockey outfit and weighing in, and the kids can even wear it as they climb aboard a (pretend) horse in the holding area.
 See a life-size version of last year’s winner, peek at the Triple Crown trophy, see artwork from students across the state, and pick your favorite hat from dozens of famous milliner’s selections.